Hedy Lamarr: Seclusion

 The 1970s was a decade of increasing seclusion for Lamarr.
 She was offered several scripts, television commercials, and stage projects, but none piqued her interest.
 In 1974, she filed a $10 million lawsuit against Warner Bros., claiming that the running parody of her name ("Hedley Lamarr") in the Mel Brooks comedy Blazing Saddles infringed her right to privacy.
-Brooks said he was flattered; the studio settled out of court for an undisclosed nominal sum and an apology to Lamarr for "almost using her name".
+Brooks said he was flattered.
+The studio settled out of court for an undisclosed nominal sum and an apology to Lamarr for "almost using her name".
 Brooks said that Lamarr "never got the joke".
-With her eyesight failing, Lamarr retreated from public life and settled in Miami Beach, Florida, in 1981.
+In 1981, with her eyesight failing, Lamarr retreated from public life and settled in Miami Beach, Florida.

 A large Corel-drawn image of Lamarr won CorelDRAW's yearly software suite cover design contest in 1996.
 For several years, beginning in 1997, it was featured on boxes of the software suite.
 Lamarr sued the company for using her image without her permission.
 Corel countered that she did not own rights to the image.
 The parties reached an undisclosed settlement in 1998.

-For her contribution to the motion picture industry, Lamarr has a star on the Hollywood Walk of Fame at 6247 Hollywood Blvd adjacent to Vine Street where the walk is centered.
+For her contribution to the motion picture industry, Lamarr has a star on the Hollywood Walk of Fame at 6247 Hollywood Boulevard adjacent to Vine Street where the walk is centered.

 Lamarr became estranged from her older son, James Lamarr Loder, when he was 12 years old.
 Their relationship ended abruptly, and he moved in with another family.
 They did not speak again for almost 50 years.
 Lamarr left James Loder out of her will, and he sued for control of the US$3.3 million estate left by Lamarr in 2000.
 He eventually settled for US$50,000.